-In many of her books, Shirley Clarke gives examples of success criteria, which for me personally can take as much time to write as the learning targets.
-One of the clarifiers Clarke’s work provides for me is that there can be both product and process success criteria.
+In many of her books, Shirley Clarke gives examples of success criteria, which for me can take as much time to write as the learning targets.
+One of the clarifiers her work provides for me is that there can be both product and process success criteria.
 As teachers we are generally pretty good at providing product success criteria (although we may not explicitly label it as such).
-As for the process success criteria… Think about what gets said at the end of the lesson or the beginning of the activity – there are a lot of verbal instructions that some students get, some get part of, and others get muddled.
+As for the process success criteria… Think about what gets said at the end of the lesson or the beginning of the activity.
+There are a lot of verbal instructions that some students get, some get part of, and others get muddled.

 According to Clarke, defining process success criteria for students helps them do these six things: